ready-robotics/ral2-sample-driver/README.md

 # READY RAL2 Sample Driver

-This repository contains a sample ral2-driver implementation for ForgeOS and meta-data including its configuration, visualization, and device package details.
+This repository contains a sample ral2-driver implementation for ForgeOS and metadata including its configuration, visualization, and device package details.

 ## Introduction